MP3.com Radio

 MP3.com was one of the Internet's earliest music distributors.
 I've worked on a couple of different projects related to it, which are listed on this page.

-Archive.org has a sizable collection of mp3.com audio in The mp3.com Rescue Barge.
-960.6 GB is nothing to sneeze at!
-But a few years ago I came across a big list of download.mp3.com links, many of which were already hosted on the Wayback Machine - and a great deal of them, not represented in their own Barge!
-To remedy this issue, as well as collect IDv3 metadata on all the audios I can find, I started the Rescue Barge Barge project to fill in the gaps with some storage loaned from a friend and then a larger drive I bought myself.
+To remedy this issue, as well as collect IDv3 metadata on all the audios I could find, I started the Rescue Barge Barge project to fill in the gaps with some storage loaned from a friend and then a larger drive I bought myself.
 The result is a hoard of 533,046 mp3.com mp3s (counting duplicates) from bitrates from 24kbps to 128kbps, totaling 1.78TB!

 MP3.com Dataset (zipped CSV, 27.5MB; 131MB decompressed)